 Rainbow Six Siege excels in destruction, and you’ll need to master it if you want to succeed in this game.
 Each map has three different types of surfaces: fully breakable, partially breakable, and unbreakable.
 They each respond differently to Operator equipment and explosives.

 Breakable surfaces can be destroyed easily with impact grenades, nitro cells, and breach charges.
 Shotguns can also be used to create openings, but it’ll take several shots to make a hole big enough for a person to fit through.
-Other firearms will also destroy walls, but they do not have the same destructive power as shotguns.

 Partially destructible surfaces are slightly uncommon in the game.
-They can be shot through and destroyed like the fully breakable surfaces, but they are also reinforced with steel beams that cannot be broken.
+They can be shot through and destroyed like the fully breakable surfaces, but they are also reinforced with steel beams that cannot be breached.
 Destroy these surfaces to create new lines of sight for firearms and gadgets, but you won’t be able to make new doors or paths that people can fit through.

 The most common partially destructible surfaces are floor/ceilings on multi-level buildings.
 To jump down a floor, players can breach through hatches around the building.